Emerging Nuclear Energy Countries

 In the early 1980s two preliminary nuclear power studies were undertaken.
 In February 2006 the government announced that a 2000 MWe nuclear power plant should be on line by 2020.
 This general target was confirmed, with the target being raised to a total of 8000 MWe nuclear by 2025.

-On the same day in October 2010 an intergovernmental agreement with Japan was signed for construction of a second nuclear power plant in Ninh Thuan province, with its two reactors to come on line in 2024-25.
+On the same day in October 2010 an intergovernmental agreement with Japan was signed for construction of a second nuclear power plant at Vinh Hai in Ninh Thuan province, with its two reactors to come on line in 2024-25.
 Japan's Ministry of Economy, Trade and Industry (METI), said that Japan Atomic Power Co.
 (JAPC) and the International Nuclear Energy Development of Japan Co.
 Ltd. (JINED), would work with EVN on the nuclear power plant project.
 This will involve financing and insurance of up to 85% of the total cost.
-In February 2011 JAPC signed an agreement with EVN to advance the feasibility study, and in mid 2011 Tepco confirmed that it would remain part of the Japanese project.
+In February 2011 JAPC signed an agreement with EVN to advance the feasibility study.

 Since 2006, nuclear cooperation agreements have been signed with France, China (in particular with CGNPC), South Korea, Japan, Russia, USA and Canada.
 In June 2010 the Japan Atomic Energy Agency signed an agreement with the Vietnam Agency for Radiation and Nuclear Safety & Control (VARANS) for infrastructure development for safeguards and nuclear security in respect of nuclear nonproliferation.
 VARANS is also actively cooperating with NISA (Japan) and Rostechnadzor (Russia), which will set the main regulatory arrangements for the first plant.